-To become a successful performer requires both basic knowledge & skills.
+To become a successful performer requires passion, basic knowledge, & skills.
 But the basics get you only so far.
-Imagine trying to play guitar in a band without being skilled on your instrument.
-If you don't understand music, tempo, & harmony and try to perform with experienced musicians, your chance of becoming a success will be somewhat limited.
-To become competitive, you need to become proficient (professional & efficient) as quickly as possible.
-And the secret to it all is making your process focussed...and fun, fun, fun!
+Imagine trying to play guitar in a band without being skilled.
+If you try to perform with experienced musicians, without understanding music, tempo, & harmony, your chance of success will be somewhat limited.
+To become competitive, your technique needs to be proficient ("professional & efficient") as quickly as possible.
+And the secret to it all is the passion that comes from making your process both focussed...& fun, fun, fun!

-How do you create a perfect voice-over performance?
-You need solid skills & techniques to get into the game.
-But to succeed against your competition, it all comes down to basic communication!
+So you have skills.
+Now, how do you create a perfect voice-over performance?
+It comes down to communication!
 When people hear & believe, they respond.
-Next, you need to understand what the client wants .
-And to know that, you have to be able to read minds.
-Really!
-First, listen to your client.
-Then follow the clues in the script.
-Finally, visualize your character, who you're speaking to, their attitude, time of day, etc., to build your believable performance from a "skill-set", influenced by past experience.
+You listened &, in effect, read your client's mind.
+You followed the clues in the script.
+Now, visualize the character "variables"; who you're speaking to, their attitude, time of day, etc., to build a believable performance from your own "skill-set", influenced by what you've learned & your own unique past experience.
 Create from what you learn & your personal "frame of reference" & you'll have the best read.

 Would you go to work naked?
 Of course not!
 But memorable characters begin with memorable voices, using vocal dynamics; timbre, vocal placement, accents, & speech affectations like sibilance or drawl .
 They need to be colorful & fully "dressed" or developed...accessorized by their visual identity (as you picture them in your mind), their mood, motives, attitudes, & temperament, tone (comedic or serious), age, others in the scene, surroundings, etc. Just as a skilled, perfect actor's read is affected by your current environment, your automatic reactions from unique past experiences can help you define that unique character as well.